TanBinh93/Structure-from-Motion-based-on-Dense-Optical-Flow-method/README.md

 This Code tested on MATLAB R2018a.

-The parameters for optical flow and point grouping can be seen in file README.txt.
+The parameters for optical flow and point grouping as well as the guide for code can be seen in file README.txt.